Stiegler0/Stiegler0/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm JEMLAOUI Yassine, AKA Stiegler0 👋

+I'm a student at [EPITA](https://www.epita.fr/), a well-known engineering school located in Paris, France.
 Welcome to my GitHub profile!
-I'm a [Your Profession/Interests] based in [Your Location].
 Here, you'll find a collection of my projects, contributions, and interests.
 Feel free to explore, learn, and collaborate with me.
 ## About Me

 - 🌱 I'm currently learning [What You're Learning].